Skip to main content

 • All "trail-less" peaks

 Dix Mtn.
-Wilderness Area - all trails above Elk Lake and Round Pond.
+Wilderness Area: Avoid all trails above Elk Lake and Round Pond.

 Giant Mtn.
-Wilderness Area - all trails above Giant's Washbowl, "the Cobbles," and Owls Head.
+Wilderness Area: Avoid all trails above Giant's Washbowl, "the Cobbles," and Owls Head.

-Check the New York State Department of Environmental Conservation (DEC) website contains additional information on Trail conditions in the Adirondacks or you may contact the DEC Forest Rangers at 518- 897-1300.
+The New York State Department of Environmental Conservation (DEC) website contains additional information on trail conditions in the Adirondacks or you may contact the DEC Forest Rangers at 518- 897-1300.

 More Spring Activities